Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

 Wix revolutionized the process of creating beautiful, user-friendly websites.
 However, when it comes to content optimization, Wix is not as strong.
 Although the website building platform includes applications that function as part of a content management system, Wix works a bit differently than a CMS and is not ideal for optimizing a website that will deliver large amounts of regular content (such as a business blog).

 When it comes to user-experience, Wix is best at developing an immersive small business website or personal portfolio site.
 Wix site owners have everything needed to create excellent user experiences for their website visitors.
 However, WordPress gives you the ability to fully-customize UX using both free and premium plugins.
-With Wix, usability is pre-planned with little room for customization, while WordPress site owners may need to do a bit more work to achieve similar results.
-In the end, the difference comes down to the amount of control desired.

 Both Wix and WordPress provide basic search engine optimization via user-friendly templates and fast loading sites.
 Though, as mentioned above, this is only a small portion of SEO.
 These tools will help improve the SEO of your website:

-WordPress SEO Plugins
+WordPress SEO plugins

 Yoast SEO

-blog posts.
+Yoast SEO makes it simple to add SEO-friendly titles, URLs, and descriptions to your webpages and blog posts.
 Use it to add social media images and open graph metadata to content, and automatically generate an XML sitemap so search engines can quickly crawl your site.

 Google Search Console

-For a free tool that helps you track your site’s presence in search results, turn to Google Search Console.
-You’ll get notifications anytime Google can’t access, crawl, or index your site’s webpages and tips on fixing the errors.
+For a free tool that helps you track your site’s presence in search results, turn to Google Search Console .
+You’ll get notifications anytime Google can’t access, crawl or index your site’s webpages and tips on fixing the errors.

 All in One Schema Rich Snippets